Two Republican members of Congress participated in a white nationalist’s conference. Mitt Romney called them ‘morons.’

 Romney on Sunday called racist views “evil.”

 “There’s no place in either political party for this white nationalism or racism.
-It’s simply wrong,” Romney told Bash. “ … Marjorie Taylor Greene and Paul Gosar — I don’t know them, but I’m reminded of that old line from the ‘Butch Cassidy and the Sundance Kid’ movie where one character says, ‘Morons, I’ve got morons on my team.’"
+It’s simply wrong,” Romney told Bash. “… Marjorie Taylor Greene and Paul Gosar — I don’t know them, but I’m reminded of that old line from the ‘Butch Cassidy and the Sundance Kid’ movie where one character says, ‘Morons, I’ve got morons on my team.’ ”

 “And I have to think anybody that would sit down with white nationalists and speak at their conference was certainly missing a few IQ points,” Romney added.